GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites have an HMG that fires explosive rounds at a slower pace but doesn't inflict bleed damage

 #### Leader
-- gives a buff in health to all Rikers in the area
+- gives an overheal to all Rikers in the area
 - always equipped with two weapons, one for long-range and another for short-range
-- killing the Leader will return all Rikers affected by their buff to their health before the buff, minus the damage that was inflicted on them
+- killing the Leader will remove the overheal from all Rikers affected by it

 #### Rusher
 - chases the player for a long time while firing their SMGs